loft-sh/terraform-provider-loft/docs/index.md

 Authentication for the Loft Provider can be provided through a Loft configuration file, or by manually providing the Loft host and access key.

 ### Loft Configuration File
+When you login to Loft using the Loft CLI, a `config.json` file is create locally to store your login access key.
+By default, this Terraform provider will use this access key to authenticate when managing Loft resources.
+It may be neccessary to refresh your login using the [`loft login`](https://loft.sh/docs/cli/loft_login) command.

 By default, the provider will authenticate using the currently logged in user:
 ```terraform
 provider "loft" {